what is sustainable beauty

 In an article written by Good Housekeeping in 2015 they stated that the average woman owns 40 makeup products.
 With millions of dollars spent on marketing and new products launching daily that that number has only grown.
 At the current rate, the world is going there will need to be a major change in the cosmetics industry to make sustainability and zero waste a reality.

 Companies like take TerraCycle takes traditionally non-recyclable items and recycles them.
 This is merely a Band-Aid for the current problem.
-While it offers a temporary reprieve, it also enables companies that focus on luxury and non-recyclable packing to continue to produce items that cannot be traditionally reused or recycled.
-In the end this is not the solution.
+While it offers a temporary reprieve, it also enables companies that focus on luxury and non-recyclable packing to continue to produce items that cannot be traditionally reused or recycled, which in the end this is not the solution.

 To be truly sustainable the entire process needs to be reevaluated, from extraction of raw materials through production, packaging and replacement, without sacrificing the quality of the product.
 If people are purchasing products that do not perform they will continue to seek out new products which is not a sustainable option.

 I hope this has enlightened you and has inspired you to learn more!
-Until next time~ Wishing you a healthy and happy holiday! xo Pretty Simple Beauti
+Until next time~ Wishing you a healthy and happy life!